-You might have read my recent blog post about trying to learn how to cook… Part of the reason why I’ve never felt the need to cook is because I LOVE SNACKS.
+I recently wrote about how I’m learning how to cook.
+Part of the reason why I’ve never felt the need to cook is that I LOVE SNACKS.
 Snacking is horribly fulfilling for me, and I generally think snacks are tastier than actual meals.
-Also, my appetite is rarely big enough for a full meal, so I prefer small snacks throughout the whole day.
+Plus, my appetite is rarely big enough for a full meal, so I prefer small snacks throughout the whole day.
 My favorite kinds of snacks are basically anything that is somewhat healthy, and more importantly… bite size!
 Once my kiddo wanted to eat everything I ate, I had to figure out ways to make my favorite bite-size snacks toddler-friendly.
 Here is my go-to list now:

 2. Apples & Peanut Butter

 My son has been obsessed with apples since he started eating solids, and one of my favorite snacks is apple slices dipped in peanut butter.
 When we made the switch from applesauce to apple chunks, I quickly learned my kiddo could not handle the skin of apples at all (and still can’t years later).
 To make apples snack friendly for him, I peel them with a potato peeler before slicing them.
 Don’t have a potato peeler?
 Just use a knife and slice the skin off in a spiral!

-When he was younger, I would cut the slices into bite size chunks for him.
+When he was younger, I would cut the slices into bite-size chunks for him.
 Now, he doesn’t have an issue just taking bites of the slices.
 I got away with not sharing the peanut butter when he was small, but now I let him dip his apples also.

 Are you or your kiddo allergic to peanut butter?
 Or is your kiddo too little for peanut butter?
 Try dipping apples in a yummy greek yogurt!